Depay learns to be a leader

 At 27, Holland no longer has doubts about Depay.
 In any case, on his companion up front: Wout Weghorst (Wolfsburg, 28 years old) seems to have more options, but the freshness and speed of Donyell Malen (PSV, 22 years old) also make him an interesting candidate.

 Then there is the attitude: Depay is no longer the 20-year-old who was called up to the 2014 World Cup to learn from Robben and Van Persie.
 Van Gaal, the coach at the time, made it clear to him when he called him up for his first major international tournament.
-“Take a good look at both of them, because if you go out to play, you’ll have to try to do what they do,” referring to Van Persie and Robben.
+“Take a good look at both of them, because if you go out to play, you’ll have to try to do what they do & rdquor ;, alluding to Van Persie and Robben.

 It’s been seven years since that conversation: Van Gaal lives half retired on the Noordwijk coast, halfway between Amsterdam and The Hague, and Depay is a consecrated footballer who has gone from gregarious to leader.